Monday, September 23, 2024

 The ASAS System in action.

 When the ASAS is active, the "Sql" indicator above the Squelch Level is replaced with "(A)".
-The timeout is set to 15 seconds in this demonstration.

-The two bars on the display shrink, while showing when a timer is about to expire - the top bar is for Open Squelch conditions and the bottom bar is for Closed Squelch conditions.
-A full width bar represents the maximum time and dot is displayed for the trigger point.
+The two separator bars on the display (above and below the rate readout) shrink, showing when one of the timers is about to expire.
+The top bar is for Open Squelch conditions and the bottom bar is for Closed Squelch conditions.

 Charles searching for REE in Petaca, NM while using the "Smart Squelch" System.